 Step 1

-Place a 1.5-pound pork tenderloin (use up to a 3-lb tenderloin) in a crock pot along with apple slices, onion slices and apple cider.
-Salt and pepper never hurt.
+Place a 1.5-pound pork tenderloin (use up to a 3-lb loin) in a crock pot along with a layer of apples, onions and topped with apple cider.
+Sea salt or kosher salt and ground black pepper never hurt when sprinkled over top of the pork and apple slices.

 Step 2

 Cover and cook on high heat for 4 to 5 hours.
-Cut the pork and place on serving plates.
+Using a sharp knife, cut the pork and place on a serving platter or cutting board.
 Pour the apple-onion mixture over the top of each serving.

 Recipe Notes

-- If you prefer to let this cook slower and longer, you can adjust your cooking time to 7-8 hours on low heat.
+- If you prefer to let this cook slower and for a longer period, you can adjust your cook time to 7-8 hours on low heat.

-- This main dish does not need any further condiments to give it great flavor but I know many people love a good BBQ sauce to dip their meat into – if so – try this wonderful homemade sauce!
+- This main dish does not need any further condiments to give it great flavor but I know many people love a good BBQ sauce to dip their meat into.
+If this is you, try this wonderful homemade sauce!

-- With any remaining apples you have, try some of my favorite fall recipes – see them below!
+- With any remaining apples you have, try some of my other favorite apple recipes!

-I recommend using a variety of apples and at the very least, use two kinds: one sweet and one tart.
+I recommend using a variety of apples and at the very least, use two kinds: one sweet and one with a tart flavor.
 My favorite combo is Honeycrisp and Granny Smith apples.

 - Fuji